microscaler/tinkerbell/docs/mdbook/src/adr/0022-Backup_Disaster_Recovery_and_Failover_Strategy.md

 Accepted

 ## Context
-Tinkerbell’s autonomous runtime operates as a long-lived coroutine-based execution platform with agent-local state, skill graphs, and persistent semantic memory.
+Tiffany’s autonomous runtime operates as a long-lived coroutine-based execution platform with agent-local state, skill graphs, and persistent semantic memory.
 Ensuring the reliability and durability of this system across restarts, hardware failures, or service interruptions is critical.
 This ADR defines the system-wide approach for backup, disaster recovery, and failover—including coverage for WAL (Write-Ahead Log), PAL (Process Activity Log), vector memory embeddings, and graph state.

 ## Decision